 After obtaining a Master's Degree, he was appointed Vice-Principal in the City of St. Charles School District at 22.
 In 2002, after receiving a Doctor of Philosophy in Education, he was named as Pattonville K-12 Gifted Director.
 In 2005, Dr. McCoy returned to Rockwood to become Executive Director of VICC and Student Services.

-A nationally recognized consultant and speaker, Dr. McCoy has inspired scores of initiatives, authored many articles and two books.
+Dr. McCoy has authored many articles and two books.
 He founded SAGES, with the mission to "Sever the Achievement Gap in the Education of Students and Sever Attainment Gaps Existing in Society."
-He has raised more than 10 million dollars to sustain and increase innovative initiatives for students.
+He has raised more than $10 million to sustain and increase innovative initiatives for students.
 He has supported over 1 million students and 2,500 schools and colleges across America.

 For a copy of the Kickoff flyer, click here